The Best Running Shoes for Orthotics in 2018

-The New Balance 840v4 is a lightweight shoe with a flexible response for your activities, especially when running on roads.
-It is designed to be supportive while maintaining some flexibility and is comfortable with good arch support.
+The New Balance 840v4 is a lightweight shoe with a flexible response for running on roads or power walking.
+It is designed to be supportive while maintaining some flexibility.
+It is comfortable with good arch support.
 This line features New Balance special ABZORB foam with a blend of neutral cushioning and compression properties.

-The 840v4 has a 12mm drop like many of the other shoes listed here, but which can be too much for some users.
-Many buyers have complimented the shoe on its great fit however.
-Also featuring a plush tongue and collar, this shoe has a nice breathable mesh keeps your feet cool even when you’re working it!
+The 840v4 has a 12mm drop like many of the other shoes listed here.
+Many buyers have complimented the shoe on its great fit.
+Also featuring a plush tongue and collar, this shoe has a nice breathable mesh that keeps your feet cool.

 It is designed to be wide enough for people with flat feet.
 There have been some reviews complaining that this isn’t the best solution for orthotics wearers who also have some correction, with their particular pair rocking a bit inside the shoe.

 For people with narrow feet, the narrow size fits comfortably, and perhaps better than other shoes.